top of page

 Key Terms

-ENDPOINT: A point at the end of a line segment or the beginning of a ray. | INFINITE: Going on forever, without end. | DIRECTION: The path that something moves or points towards. | GEOMETRY: The branch of mathematics concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogs.
+ENDPOINT: A point at one end of a line segment or ray, where it stops or starts. | INFINITE: Having no end or limit. | DIRECTION: The path that something is moving or pointing towards. | GEOMETRY: The branch of mathematics concerned with the properties and relations of points, lines, surfaces, solids, and higher dimensional analogs. | LINE: A straight one-dimensional figure having no thickness and extending infinitely in both directions.

 What's Next